Just Launched

 Reach the pallet behind the pallet

 A standard walkie reach stacker extends its forks about 590mm — enough for the front pallet, and that’s it.
-The Hyworth® Double Deep uses a double scissor pantograph to reach 1,080mm: past the front position, into the one behind it.
-Two pallets deep, accessed from a single aisle.
+The Hyworth® Double Deep uses a double scissor pantograph to reach 1,080mm past the front position, into the one behind it.
+Two pallets deep and accessed from a single aisle, unlocking up to 50% more storage space in your existing warehouse footprint.

 It’s the first and currently the only pedestrian walk-behind reach stacker on the Australian market that can do it.